 Read the instructions below about registering to apply for SC funds.
 Applicants should read the registration instructions carefully and prepare the information requested before beginning the registration process.
-Reviewing and
+Reviewing and assembling the required information before beginning the registration process will alleviate last-minute searches for required information.

 Organizations must have an active System for Award Management (SAM) registration and Grants.gov account to apply for grants.
-Creating a Grants.gov account can be completed online in minutes, but SAM registration may take several weeks.
+Creating a Grants.gov account can be completed online in minutes, but SAM registration may take several months.
 Therefore, an organization's registration should be done in sufficient time to ensure it does not impact the entity's ability to meet required application submission deadlines.